aenarete/KiteSimulators.jl/docs/logging.md

 This script loads the log file with the name `sim_log.arrow` and exports it to .csv format under the name `sim_log.csv`.

 ### Reading .arrow files in Python
-It is very easy to read .arrow files and convert them to Pandas dataframes which is a kind of standard data format for tabular data in Python.
+It is very easy to read .arrow files and convert them to Pandas DataFrames which is a kind of standard data format for tabular data in Python.

 Example:
 ```Python